-This in turn allows for the excessive release of neurotransmitters that cause over excitation of neighboring neurons that activates a destructive process known as excitotoxicity which kills surrounding neurons and their supportive cells.
+This, in turn, allows for the excessive release of neurotransmitters that cause overexcitation of neighboring neurons that activates a destructive process known as excitotoxicity which kills surrounding neurons and their supportive cells.
 Blood vessels will rupture causing heavy internal bleeding into the spinal column which can spread some distance along the cord over the next few hours after injury.

 Spinal shock occurs in about half the cases of spinal cord injuries.
 During spinal shock, undamaged parts of the spinal cord become temporarily disabled and won’t be able to communicate with the brain.
-Paralysis might develop with general loss of reflexes and sensations in your limbs.
+Paralysis might develop with the general loss of reflexes and sensations in your limbs.

 The damage to axons and neuronal cell bodies of the spinal cord is the beginning of the devastation that is to come.
-This initial injury sets off a biochemical cascade and a variety cellular events that strips axons of their fat wrapping insulators decreasing their ability to send electrical signals, kills neurons and initiates an inflammatory response from the immune system causing massive swelling because the blood-brain-barrier has been compromised allowing white blood cells to enter the brain.
+This initial injury sets off a biochemical cascade and a variety cellular events that strips axons of their fat wrapping insulators decreasing their ability to send electrical signals kills neurons and initiates an inflammatory response from the immune system causing massive swelling because the blood-brain-barrier has been compromised allowing white blood cells to enter the brain.

 Under normal conditions, white blood cells cannot enter the brain and for good reasons.
 Your white blood cells see your brain as foreign matter and attack it.
-This in turn causes the excessive production of free radicals.
+This, in turn, causes the excessive production of free radicals.
 The free radicals then attack and disable molecules that are necessary for cell function and halts normal metabolic pathways.
-After this damage has passed, the area of destruction has increased to several segments above and below the original injury site and of course the extent of disability has increased as well.
+After this damage has passed, the area of destruction has increased to several segments above and below the original injury site and of course, the extent of disability has increased as well.

-All of the secondary damage which includes restricted blood flow, excess transmitter release, inflammation, free radical generation and cell death increase the initial injury area of the spinal cord.
+All of the secondary damage which includes restricted blood flow, excess transmitter release, inflammation, free radical generation, and cell death increase the initial injury area of the spinal cord.
 Axons that are injured lose function either because they have been stripped of their insulators or because they have become disconnected from the brain.
 Some neurons may be able to repair themselves if they are not badly damaged.
 However, neurons that are badly damaged will end up as scar tissue which creates a barrier to any regeneration and possibility for reconnecting with the brain decreasing the amount of recovery you can achieve.